-The major objective of this study is then to investigate the effects of R&E on the extent of technological change in order to detect the cause for the decline or stagnation in the TFP growth rate since the late 1960s.
+The major objective of this study is then to investigate the effects of public R&E activities on the extent of technological change in order to detect the cause for the decline or slowdown in the TFP growth rate since 1969.
 Furthermore, several researchers have found that the bias of technological change (in particular, labor-saving and machinery-using) is consistent with the Hicksian induced-innovation hypothesis (Kawagoe, Ohtsuka, and Hayami 1986; Kako 1979; Kuroda 1988; Kuroda 1995).
 However, this result is based on the models where time is used as an index of technological change.
-Instead, the present study employs a more direct proxy variable for the index of technological change, i.e., R&E rather than time.
-Thus, the second objective of this study is to examine whether or not the bias due to R&E activities has been consistent with the Hicksian induced-innovation hypothesis.
-This examination is tantamount to investigating whether or not R&E activities have been sensitive to the movements of agricultural factor markets.
-To the best of our knowledge, this area of investigation is still relatively new and is therefore expected to offer a better understanding of technological change of the postwar Japanese agriculture.
+Instead, the present study employs a more direct proxy variable for that purpose, namely, the R&E capital stock.
+Thus, the second objective of this study is to examine whether or not the bias due to public R&E activities has been consistent with the Hicksian induced-innovation hypothesis.
+This examination is tantamount to investigating whether or not public R&E activities have been sensitive to the movements of agricultural factor markets.
+This area of investigation is still relatively new and is therefore expected to offer a better understanding of technological change of the postwar Japanese agriculture.

 This study is organized as follows.
-Section two introduces a translog cost function framework to examine the impacts of R&E on the magnitude as well as on the bias of technological change.
-Section three presents empirical results.
-The data necessary for the empirical estimation of the translog cost function as well as the indices of total output, total input, and TFP are given in Appendix.
-In section four, the results are summarized and some concluding remarks are offered.
+Section two introduces a translog cost function framework to examine the impact of the stock of technological knowledge defined as R&E capital stock on the magnitude as well as on the bias of technological change.
+Section three explains the data sources and variable specifications.
+Appendix gives the details of the data processing for the empirical estimation of the translog cost function as well as the indices of total output, total input, and TFP.
+Section four presents the empirical results.
+A summary of results and concluding remarks are given in section five.